eiffel-community/eiffel-intelligence/wiki/running-rules-on-objects.md

 |POST  | /rule-test/run-full-aggregation         |
 |GET   | /rule-test |

-## Checking the active rules in your backend instance
+## Checking the Active Rules in Your Back-end Instance

 You can fetch the rules content from the backend to see what rules Eiffel Intelligence is currently using.
 This can give you an idea on how to write your own rules or could be saved and used in the /rule-test/run-single-rule endpoints to test the current rules against your events.

     curl -X GET http://<host>:8090/rules

-## Testing rules and events in Eiffel Intelligence
+## Testing Rules and Events in Eiffel Intelligence

 Before deploying a new instance of Eiffel Intelligence it is good to test the desired rules that they give the desired outcome.
 Therefore it is possible to